 - Making your customer service team readily available to offer support to customers

 Utilize data to analyze customer loyalty.
 Data-driven analysis and technology platforms can help businesses track customer information, including when, how, and what the customer purchases.
 Understanding this data informs marketers what future products or services to recommend to customers, as well as how to get the word out (e.g., via email, physical mail, social media, etc.).

-Selligent's relationship marketing solutions help CMOs and marketing professionals create a heightened sense of customer loyalty for their customers.
-Not only does our platform offer breakthrough real-time linking of customer data, it also promotes customer engagement across multiple channels to help strengthen customer relationships.
+Selligent Marketing Cloud's relationship marketing solutions help CMOs and marketing professionals create a heightened sense of customer loyalty for their customers.
+Not only does Selligent Marketing Cloud offer breakthrough real-time linking of customer data, it also promotes customer engagement across multiple channels to help strengthen customer relationships.